coltongrainger/quamash/prelims/topology.md

 EX!
 For $n \ge 1$, denote by $[S^n, S^0]$ the homotopy equivalence classes in $\{\text{maps from $S_n$ to $S_0$}\}$.
 Then $[S_n, S_0]$ is ... $\{\star_1, \star_{-1}\}$, the classes of maps sending $S_n$ to either $1$ or $-1$, as any continuous image of $S_n$ must connected.

 ### Week 10: the fundamental group

+(Friday, we present problem sets on compactness, which took some time.)

 #### Definitions for the fundamental group